What Events will occur prior to the coming War? (TO READ IN BOOK FORMAT, OR TO PRINT THIS ARTICLE)

 In summary then, these will be the acts of men which God will orchestrate in order to bring about his desired result of a war of punishment, concerning which you should realize that “war is not a calamity which men can bring upon a land and people without God’s will but at all times a great chastisement of the great angry God himself.”

-First of all, this future war will begin in a fit of passion in opposition to a specific, enacted tax measure (the Tea Tax), or at least to a proposed, legislated penalty on their property (the outlawing of slavery in U.S. territories).
-Prior to this time there will be acts of exceptional, civil violence in regards to such legislation.
+First of all, this future war will begin in a fit of passion in opposition to legislation that will affect their property adversely, or at least to a proposed, legislated penalty on their property (the outlawing of slavery in U.S. territories).
+Prior to this time there will be acts of exceptional, civil violence.

 Secondly, this war will not occur until after America has fought in a prior, foreign war which will have ended twelve years previously.
 Confer the French and Indian War and the Mexican War!